 - ethnic and cultural boundaries are honoured and respected.

 I consider these to be the essential features of what I call 'English National Socialism', and that is the name I will give to my ideology, which is rooted in the English liberal political tradition, reflects the English sonderweg (folkway), and involves the re-assertion of English freedom, family, self-government and ethnic identity.
 A more generic name for the ideology would be Autonomous National Socialism, which reflects the liberal and anarchistic basis of the position.

-This is not a case of me trying to 'have my cake and eat it', in which I propound a position that appeases both traditionalism and socialism, so that I can sit on both sides of the fence.
-Rather, it is my belief that a traditionalistic, socialistic and libertarian social vision pretty accurately reflects the direction of north-western (white) European (certainly Anglophone) societies when they are not under foreign and alien influence or infected with subversive ideas.
-In other words, I believe north-western Europeans, especially Anglophones, tend towards liberty but in a traditional and co-operative/socialistic context, with nil or minimal state involvement, a juridical culture based on common law, and maximum freedom in principle (but individual actions bound by custom and tradition).
+It is my belief that a traditionalistic, co-operative, libertarian social vision pretty accurately reflects the direction of north-western (white) European (certainly Anglophone) societies when they are not under foreign and alien influence or infected with subversive ideas.
+In other words, I believe north-western Europeans, especially Anglophones, tend towards liberty but in a traditional context, with widespread property ownership and co-operation, nil or minimal state involvement, a juridical culture based on common law, and maximum freedom in principle (but individual actions bound by custom and tradition).
 I hold this up as my ideal social model.

 This is also how I believe all healthy, high IQs societies must develop, in which there is a recognition of a Natural Order and ingrained differences and an acknowledgement of distinctions between people (including between men and women), a respect for culture and the inherited civilisation, and an underlying belief in solidarity and the co-operative use of resources.